pygame/pygame/docs/reST/ref/cursors.rst

    Width and height must be a multiple of 8, and the mask arrays must be the correct size for the given width and height.
 Otherwise an exception is raised.

+   **Copying a Cursor**

+   There are two ways of copying a Cursor object :
+      - you can use the Cursor constructor on the existing object ;
+      - oy you can also call Cursor.copy .

    .. attribute:: type